imzyxwvu/lua-xuv/README.md

 ### stream.on_data(chunk)

 Will be called when there is data available.
-(And won't be called if there is an error.
+And won't be called if there is an error.
 To catch the error, use the on_close callback.

-This callback will be called even after stream:close() if stream:close() does shutdown.
+This callback might be called after stream:close() if stream:close() does shutdown.

 ### stream.on_close([note])